rkelman/putFilter/README.md

-# Put Filter identifies yields of Put Options in Market to optimize (put) option tradeing
+# Put Filter identifies yields of Put Options in Market to optimize (put) option trading

 ### Put Filter is not a guarantee or recommendation for option sales or purchase
 ###   users consume data at their own risk; and should consult with advisor